cognitedata/cdf-fabric-replicator/README.md

 - `EXTRACTOR_RAW_TS_PATH`: The file path for the raw timeseries table in a Fabric lakehouse.
 It's the relative path after the ABFSS prefix (e.g. "Tables/RawTS")
 - `EXTRACTOR_DATASET_ID`: Specifies the ID of the extractor dataset when the data lands in CDF.
 - `EXTRACTOR_TS_PREFIX`: Specifies the prefix for the extractor timeseries when the data lands in CDF.
+- `EXTRACTOR_RAW_TABLE_PATH`: Specifies the table path a table in Fabric lakehouse which should written into CDF RAW.
+Default config supports one table, multiple are needed the `example_config.yaml` needs to be modified to add more tables.
+- `EXTRACTOR_RAW_TABLE_NAME`: Name of the table in CDF RAW to write to.
+- `EXTRACTOR_RAW_DB_NAME`: Name of the database in CDF RAW to write to.

 ## Integration Test Variables
 - `TEST_CONFIG_PATH`: Specifies the path to the test configuration file with which test versions of the replicator are configured.